-Criteria Available marks Packaging mock-up is relevant to selected product.
-1 mark for mock-up of product that matches the detail of packaging selected in assignment 1, or their revised product.
-Packaging type and material suitability.
-4 marks for packaging type is suitable for product materials (1 mark) size and weight (1 mark) transit protectiveness or shelf readiness (1 mark) sustainability considerations (1 mark) Packaging includes mandatory labelling requirements.
-3 marks for packaging that contains all mandatory labelling requirements.
+Criteria Available marks Packaging mock-up is relevant to selected product 1 mark for mock-up of product that matches the detail of packaging selected in assignment 1, or their revised product.
+Packaging type and material suitability 4 marks for packaging type is suitable for product: materials (1 mark) size and weight (1 mark) transit protectiveness or shelf readiness (1 mark) sustainability considerations (1 mark) Packaging includes mandatory labelling requirements 3 marks for packaging that contains all mandatory labelling requirements.
 2 marks for one omission.
-1 mark for 2 omissions. (maximum 3 marks) (Any non-mandatory labelling included is not marked) Total marks 8 marks
+1 mark for 2 omissions.
+0 mark for more than 2 omissions.
+(Maximum 3 marks) (Any non-mandatory labelling included is not marked) Total marks 8 marks